337 Commonwealth

 337 Commonwealth was not listed in the 1916-1920 Blue Books.

 By the 1920-1921 winter season, 337 Commonwealth was the home of Lula M. (Fox) Darling, the former wife of Jerome M. Darling, who operated it as a lodging house.
-She previously had lived at 356 Commonwealth, where she also operated a lodging house.
-She continued to live at 337 Commonwealth in 1931, but had moved to 320 Commonwealth by 1932.
+She previously had lived at 356 Commonwealth, where she also had operated a lodging house, and several of the lodgers there moved with her to 337 Commonwealth.
+She continued to live there in 1931, but had moved to 320 Commonwealth by 1932.

-Until mid-1926, Alfred Hemenway had continued to be the assessed owner of 337 Commonwealth, but Harriet Nowell also continued to retain her right to redeem the property.
-Alfred Hemenway held four mortgages on 337 Commonwealth and, on July 26, 1926, she transferred the property to him.
+In July of 1925, Alfred Hemenway foreclosed on the four mortgages he held on 337 Commonwealth and took possession of the property.
+On July 26, 1926, she sold her remaining interest in the property to Alfred Hemenway.
 She continued to be a resident of Newport, by then a widow, Thomas Nowell having died in January of 1914 in Seattle.

 Alfred Hemenway died in October of 1927.
-On June 30, 1928, 337 Commonwealth was acquired from his estate by real estate dealer William J. Stober.
-On June 30, 1928, it was acquired from him by Miss Claire Carlin.
+On June 30, 1928, 337 Commonwealth was acquired from his estate by real estate dealer William John Stober.
+He conveyed the property on the same day to Miss Claire Carlin, probably Claire A. Carlin, who was a stenographer in a real estate office and may have held it on his behalf or on behalf of one of his clients.

 On December 6, 1929, Taunton Savings Bank foreclosed a mortgage it held on the property and took possession of the property.